Warm Gulf waters could help slow-moving Tropical Storm Debby strengthen to a Category 1 hurricane before landfall - Local News 8

 (CNN) — As Tropical Storm Debby moves through the Gulf of Mexico, forecasters are focusing on two potential effects of the storm’s slow speed: More time will allow the system to gain strength to become a hurricane and if it lingers, the Southeast could see huge amounts of flooding rainfall over the next few days.

 Authorities in Florida and Georgia are urging residents to prepare as the storm makes its way through the near-record warm waters of the Gulf of Mexico.
-Debby is expected to continue strengthening Sunday after being upgraded to a tropical storm Saturday evening, according to the National Hurricane Center.
+Debby is expected to continue strengthening and could become a hurricane by Sunday evening after being upgraded to a tropical storm a day prior, according to the National Hurricane Center.

-Debby has sustained winds of 45 mph and is located about 230 miles south west of Tampa, Florida, according to the National Hurricane Center’s 2 a.m.
+Debby has sustained winds of 60 mph and is located about 155 miles southwest of Tampa, Florida, according to the National Hurricane Center’s 8 a.m.
 ET Sunday update on the storm.

 Hurricane conditions are expected to arrive by late Sunday night or Monday morning, with the outer bands of the storm system making their way on shore during the day Sunday.